Monday, May 6, 2013

 #robotic arm flashbacks

-i remember programming this machine with a apple 2 clone, when i was quite young. it was a educational robotic arm i had access to in a laboratory in the early/mid 80's.
+i remember programming this machine with an apple 2 clone, when i was quite young. it was a educational robotic arm i had access to in a laboratory in the mid 80's.

 it had pretty good mobility, small error margin and it could lift up a kilo or so. here is a sheet photo where you can see some Tesla ICs and a voltage regulator: